-Activity Material Required Origin/Content reduce the usage of imported aggregates and increase the use of a wider range of sustainable aggregate source.
-A proportion of RAP is used in asphalt production.
-Typical RAP values for base and binder are 10% - 15% with up to 10% in surface course.
-All of the materials listed will contain a % of recycled material.
+Activity Material Required Origin/ Content Road marking materials and studs; Oil; and Lubricant. compared to typical stone mastic asphalt (SMA).
+As a result, the use of TS2010 will reduce the usage of imported aggregates and increase the use of a wider range of sustainable aggregate source. • A proportion of RAP is used in asphalt production.
+Typical RAP values for base and binder are 10% - 15% with up to 10% in surface course. • All of the materials listed will contain a % of recycled material.